I have spent around 5 months in Mexico and that time lead to an incredible discovery – the best cenotes in Tulum!

 Snorkeling is one of my favorite activities in Mexico and everywhere I travel, but experiencing those underwater caves is truly unique.

-To share the magic I have experienced, I will try to convey my experiences in words and will also provide a few tips and tricks that I have learned during my time exploring cenotes in Mexico.
+To share the magic I have experienced, I will try to convey my experiences in words and will also provide a few tips and tricks that I have learned during my time exploring the best cenotes in Tulum.

 Here’s exactly what I will cover: